 Asphalt Driveway Cost Calculator

-How This Asphalt Driveway Cost Calculator Works
+How Asphalt Driveway Cost Estimating Works

-The calculator follows the same logic that an estimator would use for a simple rectangular driveway.
+This asphalt driveway cost calculator follows the same general steps an estimator would use for a rectangular drive.
 First it finds the area in square feet from the length and width.
 Next it converts the asphalt thickness from inches to feet so that area and thickness are in compatible units.
 That produces a volume in cubic feet.

 - Calculate driveway area in square feet from length and width.